MartinThoma/MartinThoma.github.io/content/2017-06-15-ml-get-data.md

 Another example is Duolingo.

-## Algorithms
+## Alternative Algorithms

 You could use other algorithms with do not need data.
-Expert systems are examples for this kind of algorithm.
+[Expert systems](https://en.wikipedia.org/wiki/Expert_system) are examples for this kind of algorithm.
 Just let an expert hand-craft rules.
 This could work for Amazon recommendations: